PhilAppleby/GoDb/README.md

 ### Functional
 Some additional functional requirements were set out at the start of the project:
-* Curation of genomic data from multiple SNP panels
+* Curation of genomic data from multiple SNP panels.
 * Provision of the means to query data using well-known SNP identifiers (dbSNP rsids).
 * Maximising samples size via the automatic combination of genotype records across assay platforms, resolving overlaps in sample sets
-* Add genotype data from new assays as they become avaiable.
+* Add genotype data from new assays as they become available.

 ### Non-Functional
 Two non-functional requirements were identified:
-* Operate in an environment where compute resources may be limited
+* Operate in an environment where compute resources may be limited.
-* Allow for scaling up of the size of the data, in particular sample-size, with little performance degradation
+* Allow for scaling up of the size of the data, in particular sample-size, with little performance degradatioa.n

 ## Description
 A hybrid data store was built using MongoDb to hold collection of variant, sample and file location data, with genotype data held in VCF files.